Skip to content

 4. House Finch

-Haemorhous mexicanus, also known as the House Finch, is a bird species.
+Haemorhous mexicanus, or the House Finch, is a bird species.
 These bird names that start with H have various colors and patterns that allow them to blend in with the environment.
 It has three subspecies:

 Haemorhous mexicanus mexicanus (which is found in Eastern Mexico), Haemorhous mexicanus occidentalis (found in Western Mexico), and Haemorhous mexicanus frontalis (found primarily in Baja California).